odoo/odoo/doc/reference/views.rst

     A valid date or datetime field.
 This field is understood by the view as the end date of a record.
 This is the field that will determine the churn.

+- ``mode`` (optional)
+    A string to describe the mode.
+It should be either 'churn' or 'retention' (default).
+Churn mode will start at 0% and accumulate over time whereas retention will start at 100% and decrease over time.

 - ``interval`` (optional)
     A string to describe a time interval.
 It should be 'day', 'week', 'month'' (default) or 'year'.